kennyyu/a-star-search/README.md

 		$ make libcheck

 *	To use the data structures, include the path to the src folder, and link the library object file directory.
-Here's an example including the list.h file and linkeding the lib/src/* folder
+Here's an example including the linkedlist.h file and linking the lib/src/* folder

 	In hello.c:

 		/*
-	 	 * include the list header file
+	 	 * include the linkedlist header file
 	 	 */
-		include "../lib/src/list.h"
+		include "../lib/src/linkedlist.h"
 		// ...

 	When compiling: